Minnesota college student studying in the Netherlands stabbed to death by roommate, police say

 Breaking News Emails

-An American college student and musician studying in the Netherlands was stabbed to death by a man believed to be her roommate, Dutch police said.
+An American college student and musician studying in the Netherlands was stabbed to death by a man believed to be her roommate, Rotterdam police said.

 Sarah Papenheim, 21, of Minnesota, was found in her Rotterdam apartment Wednesday.
 Police said in a statement that attempts to revive her were unsuccessful.